As companies increase in size, so does the data and paperwork required for handling the massive number of employees.

 Managing this enormous amount of data manually becomes difficult.
 Imagine having to move from one part of the organization just to retrieve one document.

-This is where ECM or Enterprise content management systems come into the picture.
+This is where Enterprise content management or ECM systems come into the picture.

 What are the ECM systems?